Find safe websites to purchase medicine or find medication-related information and services.

 - Having your financial and other personal information stolen

 - Having your email inbox flooded with spam that could infect your home computer with viruses

 In the worst cases, people have died from receiving counterfeit medications that didn’t treat their serious medical conditions.
 And rogue websites are prime outlets for traffickers who want to sell medications illegally to people who abuse them, contributing to the prescription drug abuse epidemic.

 As this video explains, you can’t trust a website just because it looks legitimate.

 How do I find a safe site?

 Luckily, you don’t have to take your chances when looking for medications or medication-related information online.
 Visit our Find a Safe Site page to see a list of verified websites.
 You can also make sure to avoid the sites that are listed on our Not Recommended Sites directory.
 And to help protect others, you can Report Abuse if you find a website that seems to be acting illegally.

 What is .pharmacy and how does it protect me and my family?

 The .Pharmacy Verified Websites Program is a program from the National Association of Boards of Pharmacy that identifies online pharmacies and pharmacy-related websites around the globe as safe and legitimate.
 We make it easier for you to know whether a website is trustworthy.
 All you have to do is look for the .pharmacy domain at the end of a website’s URL, like you would “.com,” or “.biz.”

 Only websites that we’ve verified are allowed to use .pharmacy in their web addresses.
 Our verification process is thorough.
 We ensure that websites are properly licensed and meet our program standards.
-These standards requires the company that runs a website:
+These standards require the company that runs a website: